Digital TV boxes buyers’ guide

 Welcome to Crowdstorm’s guide to digital TV boxes.
 Whether you’re looking for Freeview or Freesat connections, or perhaps NowTV, you can browse here to compare all the best digital deals from your favourite retailers.

-While more and more of the UK public are signing up for TV deals with the likes of BT, Sky and Virgin Media, many more of us are content to stick with the channels we can get for free - or to sign up for services such as Netflix or amazon Prime for our extra TV fix.
-That said, some of the great features from the subscription services have filtered down into the free market – meaning not all digital TV boxes are equal.
+While more of the UK public are signing up for TV deals with the likes of BT, Sky and Virgin Media, many more are content with the channels we get for free - or sign up for services such as Netflix or Amazon Prime.
+But some of the great features from the subscription services have filtered into the free market – meaning not all digital TV boxes are equal.

 Do I need a digital TV box?